IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ui-components.md

 text, images, buttons, etc. To ensure a consistent UI style and to minimize implementation effort, these elements are implemented as reusable UI controls in the [TomTom Android Tools](/tomtom-indigo/api-reference/api-reference) library.
-They support various forms of user interaction and their appearance can be customized easily.
+They support various forms of user interaction and their appearance can be easily customized.

 The `com.tomtom.tools.android.core.theme` module declares the view element attributes that these controls need, to define their appearance.
 When using these controls, it is mandatory to define